SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 1 hour

-This landmark and recreation area features Native American rock art ranging from 300 to 3,000 years old.
+Sand Island is a landmark and recreation area known for its extensive collection of Native American rock art—petroglyphs that date from around 300 up to 3,000 years old.

 download shaka guide